umeshramani007/Google-Fit-Calendar/README.md

 Take a look at drawDays() method of MainActivity.java file.

 # External Library
-To show month view of calandar, we have used external third party library https://github.com/mahimrocky/EventCalender
+To show month view of calander, we have used external third party library https://github.com/mahimrocky/EventCalender